cannatag/ldap3/docs/manual/source/bind.rst

        Failed restarts:     0
        Successful restarts: 0

-As you can see there have been two operation, 1 for the bind and 1 for the startTLS (an extendend operation).
-1 socket has been open and has been wrapped in ssl.
+As you can see there have been two operation, one for the bind and one for the startTLS (an extendend operation).
+One socket has been open and has been wrapped in SSL.
 All the communication stream took 96 bytes in 4 LDAP messages.